Changes to the 2017/18 Health and Care Experience Survey

 - changing the mailout strategy to increase online responses by:

-- online including information on online and helpline survey completion methods in the initial mailout (no paper questionnaire was provided);
+- only including information on online and helpline survey completion methods in the initial mailout (no paper questionnaire was provided);

 - introducing a reminder letter which contained a paper questionnaire.